 The main campus is situated on the shore of Auke Lake facing the Mendenhall Glacier on one side, and Auke Bay and the Chilkat Mountain Range on the other.
 A mild maritime climate allows for year-round outdoor activities.
 Southeast Alaska's spectacular natural scenery and the cosmopolitan atmosphere combine to provide an educational experience unequaled elsewhere.

-For many students the exchange experience is a life-changing event that is caught in spectacular moments such as the spontaneous midnight viewing of the Northern Lights (Aurora Borealis) or the sight of a breeching humpback whale.
+For many students the exchange experience is a life-changing event that is caught in spectacular moments such as the spontaneous midnight viewing of the Northern Lights (Aurora Borealis) or the sight of a breaching humpback whale.
 Weekends are often full of hiking opportunities, cultural events, the arts and campus activities.

-International students are encouraged to participate in the many extra-curricular activities on campus, including our Global Connections club that offers monthly international dinners and various other events throughout the year.
+International students are encouraged to participate in the many extracurricular activities on campus, including the Global Connections club that offers monthly international dinners and various other events throughout the year.
 The club advocates cultural diversity and exchange.
 Other annual events include the Polar Bear Plunge, Turkey Bowl (spring), Global Gala (fall), Banff Film Festival and many housing socials.
-Within our unique Alaskan city, there is a wide range of opportunities to students.
+Within this unique Alaskan city, there is a wide range of opportunities to students.
 Local flare includes the annual Folk Festival (spring), the only professional theater in Alaska, symphony, Wearable Art (spring), dance studio, whale watching, glacier treks, ice skating, skiing, snowboarding and over a hundred miles of hiking trails.
 The campus recreation center organizes outings for newcomers and contains gear to rent.
 Adventure awaits those who seek.